Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_00.md

 Angular 2 app can be written in regular JavaScript (ES5), the new JavaScript (ES2015 aka ES6) or TypeScript.
 Why TypeScript?

-If you've chosen ES6 or TypeScript, it will need eventually to compile code into ES5 — the only language supported fully in modern browsers —  using Babel or Traceur compilers for pure ES6 or TypeScript compiler for TypeScript.
+If you've chosen ES6 or TypeScript, it will need eventually to compile code into ES5 — the only language fully supported in modern browsers — using Babel or Traceur compilers for pure ES6 or TypeScript compiler for TypeScript.

 However, TypeScript is the recommended choice by the Angular team.
-This is due to some reasons, one of them might be, for example, most advanced support of decorators in TypeScript among other compilers.
+This is due to some reasons, one of them is most advanced support of decorators in TypeScript among other compilers.
 Decorators are still considered as an experimental feature that will likely appear only in ES7, so most compiler don't have full support of them.
-Besides that, TypeScript has convenient built-in type-checking support via declaration files and richer toolkit in general.
 What's decorators and how they are used in Angular2, you'll learn a bit later.

+Besides decorators reason, TypeScript has convenient built-in type-checking support via declaration files and richer toolkit in general in comparison to other mentioned compilers.

-Angular2-Meteor packages comes with built-in TypeScript compiler plugin, which means for now you don't need to worry about installing any other packages.
+Angular2-Meteor packages comes with built-in TypeScript compiler plugin, which means you don't need to worry about installing any other packages.

 As of Meteor 1.2, Meteor supports ES6 by default, in order to avoid conflicts between TypeScript and Meteor Ecmascript package, you'll need to remove it:

     $ meteor remove ecmascript

-TypeScript compiler will convert our `.ts` files to valid `.js` files.

-ES6 & TypeScript both use modules.
-These are the `import` and `export` statements that have arrived in JavaScript.
+As you already might know, there are new `import` and `export` statements that have arrived in ES6.
+They are part of a notation that is supposed to separate an app into isolated modules, thus, helping us to structure our app as we want.

+TypeScript can compile each file into a separate module.
+So lets learn how we are going use modules in our app.

 ## System.js

-As you already know, ES6 has modules convention (`import` and `export` are part of it), which is a set of rules and syntax used to load modules.
+ES6 has new modules notation (`import` and `export` are part of it), which is a set of rules and syntax used to load separate modules.
-Since modern browsers doesn't support ES6 yet, JS community has come up with different realizations of this convention in ES5.
+Since modern browsers doesn't support ES6 yet, JS community has come up with different implementations of this convention in ES5.

 We are going to use System.js, which is supported out of box in the `urigo:angular2-meteor` package.

-It means that you don't need to worry much about ES6 modules — TypeScript and System.js will do everything for you behind the scene.
+Most of time you won't need to worry much about ES6 modules — TypeScript and System.js will do everything for you behind the scene.
+TypeScript will compile a `ts`-file into a separate System.js module by default in this package and System.js will load its dependencies and module itself on demand.

-There is only one thing that you'll need to do potentially.
+There is only one small thing that you'll need to do potentially to bootstrap your app.
 You'll know what is it a bit later.

 # Root Component